-Stem cells exist in our body’s naturally.
-However, they age with us and as we age there are fewer stem cells in our body’s and the ones that remain lose much of their healing ability.
-This is why stem cell therapy is being talked about so much in the media.
+Regenerative cellular tissue can be undifferentiated cells, cytokines, growth factors, collagens, proteins, peptides, or other components needed to regenerate injured tissue.
+Cells exist in our bodies naturally.
+However, they age with us, and as we age, there are fewer of them in our bodies.
+The ones that remain lose much of their healing ability.
+This is why regenerative therapy is being talked about so much in the media.

-Stem cell therapy is not however, regenerative medicine.
-Stem cell therapy requires the harvesting of stem cells from the patient or a relative.
-These procedures are often painful.
-These treatments are also relying on aged stem cells to help your body heal or fight disease.
+Some regenerative cells require the harvesting of cellular tissue from the patient or a relative.
+These procedures are often painful and rely on aged cells to help your body heal or fight disease.

-Regenerative cell therapy uses young, donated tissue that includes stem cells and growth factors that help reduce pain and heal your injuries.
-These young, more vibrant stem cells introduced to your body are often referred to as being similar to turning back your biological clock.
-These treatments are designed to help your body regenerate damaged cartilage, discs, soft tissue, muscles, tendons, ligaments, bone, the synovial fluid in your joints and so much more.
+Our regenerative therapy uses young, donated healing tissue that includes many growth factors that help reduce pain and heal your injuries.
+These young, more vibrant cells introduced to your body are often referred to as being similar to turning back your biological clock.
+These treatments are designed to help your body regenerate damaged cartilage, discs, soft tissue, muscles, tendons, ligaments, bone, the synovial fluid in your joints, and so much more.

 - Bone marrow